Get Your API Keys

 Best role

-A solid all-rounder for both Builder and Reviewer roles — fast, reliable, and consistent.
-A strong alternative Builder if DeepSeek is unavailable.
-As a reviewer, it effectively signals document convergence during final refinement rounds.
+A solid all-rounder as Builder or Reviewer — fast, reliable, consistent.
+A strong Builder option alongside Gemini, and a dependable everyday reviewer.
+As a reviewer, it reliably signals convergence in later rounds.

 💡